11 Brutal Horror Movies Like Wrong Turn That Will Give You Nightmares

 This movie will keep you on the edge of your seat as one twist after another is uncovers before your eyes.
 Just when you feel that you have a good grasp on the story, a new set of perplexing questions are raised.
 In reality, you will never have a good grip on the story until the very end.
 I loved the way they continued building up the tension while revealing everything bit by bit.

 It’s one of the most bizarre horror/comedy movies I have ever watched.
-If you love movies like Wrong Turn, but don’t mind a bit of comedy mixed up with some truly shuddering horror elements, you should definitely give The Cabin in the Woods a shot.
+If you love movies like Wrong Turn, but don’t mind a bit of comedy mixed up with some truly shuddering horror elements, you should definitely give a shot.
+The Cabin in the Woods

 4. The Strangers (2008)